-According to the SME Finance Forum (2018), the MSME finance gap to potential demand stands at 94.3% in Egypt, 39.1% in Lebanon and 53.4% in Tunisia.
-The Financial Access Survey (FAS) also reports that the outstanding SME loans from commercial banks (% of GDP) in 2021 is only 6% and 18% in Lebanon and Tunisia, respectively.
+According to the SME Finance Forum (2018), the MSME finance gap to potential demand stands at 94% in Egypt, 74% in Jordan, 39% in Lebanon, 72% in Morocco and 53% in Tunisia.
+The Financial Access Survey (FAS) also reports that the outstanding SME loans from commercial banks (% of GDP) in 2021 was only 6% in Jordan and Lebanon and 16% & 18% in Morocco and Tunisia, respectively.
 The large finance gap and low outstanding loans to SMEs in these countries highlight the need for policies and frameworks to support their access to finance.